abhishekarya1/Hash-Define-myNotes/content/javascript/func.md

 let admin = { name: "Bob" }

-// pass different objects as "this" getName.call( user )  // Alice
+// pass different objects as "this" user.getName.call( user )  // Alice
-getName.call( admin ) // Bob

-// Method Borrowing - use a method from an object and call it by passing another object as context.
+// Method Borrowing - use a method from an object and call it by passing another object as context user.getName.call( admin ) // Bob

-// we can also use func.apply(context, args) where args is not spread-syntax and expects an array-like object, this is called "Call Forwarding"
+// we can also use func.apply(context, args) where args is not spread-syntax and expects an array-like object

-// Trick#1 to solve lost "this" - wrap in another function let user = {
+// Trick#1 to solve lost "this" - wrap function call in another function let user = {
   name: "Alice",
   getName() {